NewsLocal News

 Their presentation shows that the Haslams are still predicting a $2.4 billion price tag for the stadium, with half that money coming from public sources.

 The idea is to have the state and county issue bonds to generate up-front cash for construction.
-The debt service on those bonds would largely be repaid using new tax revenues from the project - admissions taxes, income taxes, parking taxes and more.
+That debt would largely be repaid using tax revenues from the project - admissions taxes, income taxes, parking taxes and more.

 'This dog doesn't hunt.'
 Cuyahoga County leaders say they won't back a new Browns stadium in Brook Park